mariunaise/HDA-Thesis/content/SMHD.typ

   caption: [#glspl("ber") for different enrollment and reconstruction temperatures.
 The lower number in the operating configuration is assigned to the enrollment phase, the upper one to the reconstruction phase.
 The correlation between the #gls("ber") and the temperature is clearly visible here]
 )<fig:global_diffs>]

 Here, we compared the asymptotic performance of @smhdt for different temperatures both during enrollment and reconstruction.
-First we can observe that the optimum temperature for the operation of @smhdt in both phases for the dataset @dataset is $35°C$.
+First we can observe that the optimum temperature for the operation of @smhdt in both phases for the dataset @dataset is $35°C$ instead of the expected $25°C$.
-Furthermore, the @ber is almost directly correlated with the absolute temperature difference, especially at higher temperature differences, showing that the further apart the temperatures of the two phases are, the higher the @ber.
+Furthermore, the @ber seems to be almost directly correlated with the absolute temperature difference, especially at higher temperature differences, showing that the further apart the temperatures of the two phases are, the higher the @ber.

 === Gray coding

 In @sect:smhd_improvements, we discussed how a gray coded labelling for the quantizer could improve the bit error rates of the S-Metric method.

-//#inline-note[Hier: auch Auswertung über die Temperatur, oder kann man die eigenschaften einfach übernehmen aus der vorherigen Section?
-(Sie translaten einfach)]
+Because we only change the labelling of the quantizing bins and do not make any changes to #gls("smhdt") itself, we can assume that the effects of temperature on the quantization process are directly translated to the gray-coded case.
+Therefore, we will not perform this analysis again here.

+@fig:smhd_gray_coding shows the comparison of applying #gls("smhdt") at room temperature for both naive and gray-coded labels.
+There we can already observe the improvement of using gray-coded labelling, but the impact of this change of labels can really be seen in @tab:gray_coded_impact.
+As we can see, the improvement rises rapidly to a peak at a bit width of M=3 and then falls again slightly.
+This effect can be explained with the exponential rise of the #gls("ber") for higher bit widths $M$.
+For $M>3$ the rise of the #gls("ber") predominates the possible improvement by applying a gray-coded labelling.

+#figure(
+  table(
+    columns: (7),
+    align: center + horizon,
+    inset: 7pt,
+    [*M*],[1],[2],[3],[4], [5], [6],
+    [*Improvement*], [$0%$], [$24.75%$], [$47.45%$], [$46.97%$], [$45.91%$], [$37.73%$]
+  ),
+  caption: [Improvement of using gray-coded instead of naive labelling, per bit width] )<tab:gray_coded_impact>

+#figure(
+  image("./../graphics/plots/gray_coding/3dplot.svg"),
+  caption: [Comparison between #glspl("ber") using naive labelling and gray-coded labelling] )<fig:smhd_gray_coding>

+Using our dataset, we can estimate the average improvement for using gray-coded labelling to be at around $33%$.

+=== Usage of an @ecdf

+- eCDF kann die Gleichverteilung der quantisierten Symbole verbessern, da keine standardabweichung geschätzt werden muss, dafür komplexer zum ausrechnen
+- Vergleich mit zwei histogrammen für die Gleichverteilung der Symbole?
+- BER auswerten, ist wahrscheinlich schlechter